Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Hawking-Like Radiation as Tunneling Beyond the Semiclassical Approximation

-In this section, we take into account all the higher-order quantum effects to study the Hawking-like radiation as tunneling beyond semiclassical approximation \cite{Banerjee2008} for the apparent horizons of the cosmological black hole in STVG theory.
-To do this, we just follow the Hamilton-Jacobi method in the pseudo-Painlev\'{e}-Gullstrand coordinates system and expand the action of the tunneling particle in the powers of $\hbar$ to apply all the quantum corrections to the semiclassical approximation.
+In this section, we take into account all the higher-order quantum effects to study the Hawking-like radiation as tunneling beyond the semiclassical approximation for the apparent horizons of the cosmological black hole in STVG theory following the procedure introduced, e.g., in Refs. \cite{Banerjee2008,Zhu2009,Jiang2009}.
+To do this, we just follow the Hamilton-Jacobi method in the PPG coordinates system and expand the action of the tunneling particle in the powers of the reduced Planck constant, $\hbar$ to apply all the quantum corrections to the semiclassical approximation.

-The Klein-Gordon equation for a massless scalar field $\psi$ in the background spacetime \eqref{le3} is as follows
+The Klein-Gordon equation for a massless scalar field $\psi$ in the background spacetime \eqref{eq23} is as follows

-Due to the spherical symmetry of the cosmological black hole in STVG theory, the $(t-R)$ sector of the spacetime \eqref{le3} is considered to solve the Klein-Gordon equation \eqref{kge}.
-Thus, inserting the line element \eqref{le3} into the Klein-Gordon equation \eqref{kge} results in the following equation
+Due to the spherical symmetry of the cosmological black hole in STVG theory, the $(t-R)$ sector of the spacetime \eqref{eq23} is considered to solve the Klein-Gordon equation \eqref{eq48}.
+Thus, inserting the line element \eqref{eq23} into the Klein-Gordon equation \eqref{eq48} results in the following equation